6 Steps for Choosing the Right Homeowners Insurance

 Choose Replacement Cost Coverage

 Insurance companies generally use one of two methods for establishing the value of insured property at claim time.
+One of them is by far the smarter choice.

-- Actual cash value (ACV) pays claims based on the depreciated value of an asset, which can be much lower than replacement cost.
+Actual cash value (ACV) pays claims based on the depreciated value of an asset, which can be much lower than replacement cost.
 The current market value of a ten-year-old television probably won’t go very far toward purchasing a new one.

 Some home insurance policies offer guaranteed replacement cost coverage, which covers the cost of repairing or replacing your home after a covered loss—even if the amount exceeds your policy limit.
-Even if you opt for this protection, you’ll want to meet with your insurance partner on an annual basis to make sure you have the right amount of protection, especially if you’ve made any significant improvements or other alterations to your property.
+Even if you opt for this protection, you’ll want to meet with your insurance partner on an annual basis to make sure you have the right coverage, especially if you’ve made any significant improvements or other alterations to your property.

 You have two options for flood insurance: the federal National Flood Insurance Program or the private marketplace.
 An insurance partner who has experience with flood insurance can help you find the right policy for your needs.

-Work with an Independent Broker
+Work with an Independent Insurance Broker

 Once you know what you need, seek quotes from multiple home insurers.
 There is no cost to shop around, and it’s the best way to find the right coverage at the right price.
 As you probably know from seemingly endless TV commercials, bundling home and auto policies, for example, can provide significant savings on both.